 - Ingredient List

-The first thing that you should make sure of is that the toothpaste has been specially formulated for dogs.
-Unlike humans, dogs will not spit out the foam.
-If it contains chemicals, this can lead to stomach upset and discomfort.
-Apart from fluoride, there are other potentially harmful substances including artificial sweeteners or flavorings.
-But natural flavors are often added which make the toothpaste more palatable to your mutt.
+The first thing that you should make sure of is that the toothpaste has been specially formulated for pets.
+Unlike humans, dogs will not spit out the foam, so if it contains dangerous chemicals, this can lead to stomach upset and discomfort.
+Apart from fluoride, there are other potentially harmful substances including artificial sweeteners or flavorings (natural flavors are fine tough as they increase the palatability of the formula).
 Check the ingredients in closer detail to see the positive properties they offer like fighting against tartar and plaque build-up or freshening breath.
-A lot of modern dog toothpastes contain enzymes, which offer positive effects.
+A lot of modern dog toothpastes contain enzymes, which offer extra positive effects.

 - Foaming Agent-Free

-A huge number of dog toothpastes do not contain a foaming agent, but it is still worth double checking to make sure.
-Essentially, this indicates that it is safe for your pet to swallow and it will not need to be rinsed out.
+A huge number of dog toothpastes do not contain a foaming agent, but it is still worth double-checking to make sure.
+Essentially, this indicates that the formula is safe for your pet to swallow and it will not need to be rinsed out.
 This makes the task of cleaning your dog’s teeth so much easier.

 We referred to taste earlier on, but it is very important for many dogs to ensure that they actually enjoy the brushing experience.
 Otherwise, they are likely to end up recoiling and trying to get away whenever you get the toothpaste out.
-Many dog toothpastes have some kind of meat or poultry flavor which mimics their dog food.
+Many dog toothpastes have some kind of meat or poultry flavor that mimics dog food.
 Alternatively, it may have a sweet flavor like vanilla.
-There is often a breath freshening ingredient added such as mint, which is pleasant without being totally overpowering.
+There is often a breath-freshening ingredient added such as mint, which is pleasant without being totally overpowering.